 How will I know if price caps apply to me?

+If you are on one of our fixed tariffs you will not be affected by any changes caused by the price cap.
 If you aren’t sure and want to check, contact us to see if your tariff prices are protected and to check the price you’ll be charged.

 I get the Warm Home Discount.
 How am I affected?

 If you get the Government’s Warm Home Discount (WHD) and pay for your gas or electricity using a prepayment meter, then your energy prices are protected by the prepayment meter price cap.
-If you get the WHD and are on a 'standard variable' energy tariff or a tariff you haven’t chosen (a 'default' tariff ) your energy prices are protected by the default tariff cap.
+If you get the WHD and are on a flexible energy tariff or a tariff you haven’t chosen (a 'default' tariff ) your energy prices are protected by the default tariff cap.

 Am I protected if I have an Economy 7 or 10 tariff?

 Yes, you’ll be protected if you’re on a standard variable or default tariff.
 However, we’ll advise if you’re to be affected by any changes to the price caps.